iPad Pro 2: April/September 2017 Release Date, Latest Specs, Rumors And More

 Perhaps most interesting about the iPad Pro 2, however, would be its official release date this 2017.
 Recent rumors have stated that Apple would not be holding a special event for the launch of its new tablet devices this March.
 As it turned out, such speculations were only partly accurate, as they were only valid for the recently-released 2017 iPad, not the upcoming iPad Pro 2 series.

 Recent speculations, however, state that the iPad Pro 2 series might be unveiled sometime in April at the Steve Jobs Theater in the tech giant’s Apple Park campus.
-Others, on the other hand, are predicting that the iPad Pro 2 would be launched sometime in September instead, coinciding with the launch of the iPhone 7S, iPhone 7S Plus and the highly-anticipated iPhone 8/iPhone Edition.
+Others, on the other hand, are predicting that the iPad Pro 2 would be launched sometime in September instead, coinciding with the launch of the iPhone 7S, iPhone 7S Plus, and the highly-anticipated iPhone 8/iPhone Edition.
 These rumors, however, remain unconfirmed as of date, so do take these rumors with a grain of salt.

-[Featured Image by Stephen Lam/ Getty Images]
+[Featured Image by Stephen Lam/Getty Images]